p0-security/kubernetes-oidc/README.md

 ## 💝 Share with Developers

 Run your cloud provider's corresponding kube-config generation script in the `kubectl-config-script` folder.
-First copy the folder:
+Copy it into your repo as it reads the Terraform output:

 ```
-TF_REPO_ROOT=changeme
+export TF_REPO_ROOT=changeme
 cp -R kubectl-config-script $TF_REPO_ROOT/kubectl-config-script
 ```

 - If **AWS** is your cloud provider, find the _cluster name_ and _region_ of your Kubernetes cluster in EKS.
 Make sure you are using an AWS CLI profile that has AWS permissions to describe the EKS cluster.
-Pass the values to the script:
+Execute from your repo:

        cluster=changeme region=changeme ./kubectl-config-script/aws-eks.sh

 - If **GCloud** is your cloud provider, make sure you are in a kube context that can read ClientConfig objects in the kube-public namespace.
-Pass a cluster name to the script (it will be used as the kube context name for OIDC access):
+Execute from your repo (cluster name will only be used as the kube context name for OIDC access):

         cluster=changeme ./kubectl-config-script/gcloud-gke.sh